dented-kitchen/replicake/README.md

-# replicator
+# replicake
-Replicator is a javascript library for the creation and manipulation of recipes that decouples the presentation (instructions) from the data representation (techniques).
+Replicake is a javascript library for the creation and manipulation of recipes that decouples the presentation (instructions) from the data representation (techniques).